JhonRobert20/real-state/README.md

 ```

 ## TODO
-- Add tests for the views
-- Filter endpoints for the API
 - Recover password view
 - Convert the estate before saving it to the database
 - Add download csv endpoint